ibm-cloud-docs/monitoring/api/alerting-api.md

 {: #alerting-api-update-alert-curl}

-You can use the following [cURL command](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mon-curl) to create an alert:
+You can use the following [cURL command](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mon-curl) to update an alert:

 ```shell